Professor of Art History

 Peter Barr teaches eight different subjects in the history of art from Ancient Egypt to Postmodernism.
 His specializations are in the History of Photography and the History of Architecture.
-He also teaches the Art Department’s Junior Portfolio seminar, in which students plan for their futures as artists and designers, as well as team-teaches two Freshman Foundations art courses and the University's Liberal Arts Studies course, "Contemplation & Action."
+He also teaches the Art Department’s Junior Portfolio seminar, in which students plan for their futures as artists and designers, as well as team-teaches one of Freshman Foundations art courses and one of the University's Liberal Arts Studies course, "Contemplation & Action."

 Recently, Peter collaborated with Studio Angelico's Assistant Professor of Art Mad Mohre to present a paper on "Purposeful and Ethical Innovation in the Remix Era," at the Foundations: Art and Theory in Education conference in Kansas City, Missouri.

 Click here to see his award-winning website about historic architecture in Adrian, Michigan featuring essays by several of Barr's students: www.adrianarchitecture.org.